Matt Ingram: Hull City

 Ingram signed for Championship club Hull City on 25 June 2019 on a three-year contract with the option of a further year for an undisclosed fee.
 He made his debut in the first round of the EFL Cup in a 3–0 away win against Tranmere Rovers.

 Ingram joined Championship club Luton Town on 1 May 2022 on an emergency seven-day loan as cover for the injured James Shea.
 He made his debut the following day against table-topping Fulham with Luton losing the match 7–0.
 With Luton reaching the play-off stage the loan spell was extended to 18 May, Ingram having to delay his honeymoon in doing so.
 He played in both legs of the play-off semi-final, in which Luton were beaten 2–1 on aggregate by Huddersfield Town.

 On 18 May 2022, Hull exercised an option for an additional year on Ingram's contract.
 On 16 June, he signed a new three-year contract, with the club holding an option for a further year.

+Oxford United

+On 19 July 2024, Ingram signed for Oxford United for an undisclosed fee.

+On 19 June 2025, the club said he had signed a new deal.